Table of Contents

 - Pick something based on SEO value.

 - Consult your audience.
 Ideas You Care About First, you could write content around topics close to your heart.

-Maybe you want to write about wine because wine tasting has been part of your life for as long as you can remember.
-Or maybe puppies excite you so much that writing about dog breeds becomes second nature to you.
+You might want to write about wine because wine tasting has been a part of your life for as long as you can remember.
+Or might be puppies excite you so much that writing about dog breeds becomes second nature to you.

 How do Influencers Choose Content ideas?

 The first and most prominent point.
 Influencers know how to choose content ideas based on audience wants to see. but, they also consider what kind of content they can provide.
 That is unique and valuable to their readership.

 For example, many influencers usually paid post.
 This can be an effective way to make money by having brands pay you to talk about them or their products.